top of page

 Tanzania Safari Cost Reality Check

-• Budget camping safaris: $200–$350
+• Budget camping safaris: US$200–$350 per person per day.

-• Mid-range lodge safaris: $400–$600
+• Mid‑range lodge safaris: US$400–$600 per person per day.

-• Ultra-luxury / private jet safaris: $2,000+
+• Ultra‑luxury / private jet safaris: US$2 000+ per person per day.

 Why Safaris Cost What They Do

-• National park fees (Serengeti, Ngorongoro, Tarangire)
+• National park fees (Serengeti, Ngorongoro, Tarangire).

-• Private vehicle and guide costs
+• Private vehicle and guide costs.

-• Full-board lodge or camp rates
+• Full‑board lodge or camp rates.

-• Long distances and fuel
+• Long distances and fuel.

-• Seasonality (June–October is peak season)
+• Seasonality (June–October is peak season).

 Singita Sasakwa - Sustainable Luxury Safari in Tanzania.
 Elegant bathroom with a white clawfoot tub, wooden paneling, and a large window showing trees.
 Warm lighting, towel rack, and art decor.